1987 World Doubles Championship

 The 1987 Foster's World Doubles was the sixth staging of the doubles snooker tournament.
-It was played at the Derngate in Northampton and held between 1 and 13 December 1987 with the tournament televised on ITV from 4 December.
+It was played at the Derngate in Northampton and held between 1 and 13 December 1987.
 Foster's became the sponsors for this tournament as part of the Courage Group as was previous sponsor Hofmeister.

-Steve Davis and Tony Meo lost out in the pre-TV stages to unknowns Martin Clark and Jim Chambers 5–1 and the only time they failed to make the last 16 in the history of the World Doubles.
-The previous year's finalists Mike Hallett and Stephen Hendry went on to win the final World Doubles beating Cliff Thorburn and Dennis Taylor 12–6 and as most of the champions of the tournament, they got the highest combined break of 182.
-The championship was discontinued as other snooker events were now filling the calendar.
+Steve Davis and Tony Meo lost out in the pre-TV stages to Martin Clark and Jim Chambers 5–1.
+The previous year's finalists Mike Hallett and Stephen Hendry went on to win the final World Doubles beating Cliff Thorburn and Dennis Taylor 12–6 and also recorded the highest combined break of the televised phase, 182.
+Thorburn and Taylor took a 5–0 lead in the final, and the match was later level at 5–5, 6–6 and 7–7.

-Selected early results
+The size of the audiences at Northampton was a disappointment to the sponsors.
+The championship was discontinued as the sponsor's contract had expired, and there was a proliferation of other events.

+Prize fund

+Prize fund

+The winners of the event shared £60,000 from a total prize fund of £250,000.
+The breakdown of prize money for the event is shown below; the amounts are per team.